rcjmurillo/crypto-portfolio/README.md

 # Crypto portfolio command line program

-A simple personal crypto portfolio to learn more rust.
+A simple personal WIP crypto portfolio to learn more rust.

 It can fetch operations from multiple exchanges to create a single report of the current balance of each crypto asset and also unrealized profits/losses.